morganemacleod/WhiteDwarf_Thermonuclear_Transients/README.md

 http://adsabs.harvard.edu/abs/2016ApJ...819....3M

-Work using these data are requested to cite the paper above.
+Work using these data are requested to cite the paper above and link to this repository.

+Thank you!

+Morgan MacLeod